 - Have one of the qualifying medical conditions or symptoms from the list below

-- Pain (though patients must demonstrate that the pain is chronic and has not responded to ordinary medical or surgical measures for more than 6 months)
+- Pain (though patients must demonstrate that the pain is currently ongoing, has lasted for more than 6 months, and has not responded to ordinary medical or surgical measures)

 - Severe nausea